magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 **Issue: Label not created for DHL shipments**.
 The **Length**, **Width**, and **Height** fields of the Admin Create Packages window in the checkout workflow are disabled when adding a bundle product to a package. <!--- AC-1764-->

-**Issue**: The Fastly module does not currently support PHP 8.0.
+**Issue**: The Fastly CDN module for Magento 2 does not currently support PHP 8.0.
 We will update these release notes when Fastly releases a new module.
-To deploy {{ site.data.var.ee }} 2.4.4-beta2, Cloud users must edit both the `composer.json` in `cloud-template` and the `.magento.app.yaml` file.
-See the workaround described below. <!--- MCLOUD-8318-->
+When installing the 2.4.4-beta2 version, partners that use {{ site.data.var.ee }} on cloud infrastructure must customize the Magento Cloud template `composer.json` and `.magento.app.yaml` files before building and deploying their project See the workaround described below. <!--- MCLOUD-8318-->

 ### Workaround for Fastly module known issue

 To upgrade to 2.4.4-beta2, Beta partners that build and deploy {{ site.data.var.ee }} on cloud infrastructure must update the [`magento-cloud` template](https://github.com/magento/magento-cloud/blob/master/composer.json) and `.magento.app.yaml` files as described below.

-#### Update the `repositories` and `require` sections in the Magento Cloud template `composer.json` file.
+#### Update the `repositories` and `require` sections in the Magento Cloud template `composer.json` file

 Update the `repositories` section to add the Magento Cloud and Quality packages that support the 2.4.4-beta2 version.